Tokyo 2020 - all the best stats

 Nine freestyle wrestling medals - including three golds - is a US best tally in that sport since 1904.
 However, despite the performances of Caeleb Dressel and Katie Ledecky, 11 swimming golds was the lowest since the 1992 Barcelona Olympics.

 Much to Michael Johnson's irritation, the USA's athletics performance set some unwanted records.
 Their seven athletics golds was the joint lowest in US Olympic history, with the US men's two athletics gold medals also an all-time low.
-There were no men's track golds for the first time and even though the men won 10 athletics medals in total - that was also their lowest return in Games history.
+There were no men's individual track golds for the first time and even though the men won 10 athletics medals in total - that was also their lowest return in Games history.

 China